Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 </details>
 <p>

-### Example 7: _Using only defaults for Windows_
+### Example 7: _Using a host pool to register the VM_

-This instance deploys the module with the minimum set of required parameters.
+This instance deploys the module and register it in a host pool.

 <details>